hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/commands.html.md

 **Examples**

 Run `watch` on the development stack (dev).
-The `--auto-approve` flag is currently always required.
+The `--auto-approve` flag is currently always required and skips the explicit plan approval step

-TODO please provide an explanation of what these flags do!

 ```
-cdktf watch --stack dev --auto-approve
+cdktf watch dev --auto-approve
 ```

 ### Troubleshoot watch